 The Index is designed to apply to a variety of aid and development stakeholders that operate in both the private and public sectors.
 It is designed to assess all types of official aid and development finance.
 In principle, the Index is designed to cover Official Development Finance (ODF) as defined by the OECD’s Development Assistance Committee (DAC).
 However, it can also measure the transparency of some other select flows, such as regional, south-south and triangular cooperation.

 Organisations included in the Index are ultimately responsible for the publication of the entirety of their portfolio as best practice.
-However, in the absence of a measurement of visibility (also known as “coverage”) – understood as the proportion of a donor’s total portfolio available in the IATI Standard – the Index scores cannot reflect the extent to which a given donors’ aid and development finance activities published in the IATI Standard are representative of that organisation’s entire portfolio.
-Organisations are assessed based on the data they make available on the IATI Registry as well as through other public official sources.
+We considered how we might measure the proportion of an organisation’s total portfolio for which it publishes data (referred to as “visibility” or coverage).
+However, there was broad agreement among stakeholders which whom we consulted that it would be very difficult to develop a standard approach to measuring this due to the different business models and approaches to reporting among the organisations in the Index.
+We concluded that we will follow an iterative approach to assessing coverage.
+We will carry out investigation into the organisations included in the index, using OECD CRS data, and other methods for those organisations that don’t report to the OECD, or which report different data to OECD and IATI.
+We will then follow up on any cases where it appears that organisations have low coverage in IATI, and get in touch with the organisations in question to seek further explanations as to what they do or don’t publish in their IATI data.
+If we conclude that an organisation is under-reporting, we will take action such as flagging the issue (as we did with some of the regional development banks in the 2020 Index), or excluding an organisation from the Index in cases where visibility is excessively low.

 5.3 Exemptions

-The only exemption to publication addressed in the Aid Transparency Index tests relates to administrative costs.
-Administrative costs are related to expenses incurred in controlling or directing an organisation and have been defined as being outside of the scope of certain indicators used in the Index which focuses on aid and development finance.
+Several indicators include exemptions for particular types of activities.
+For example, the Pre-project impact appraisals indicator is limited to project-type interventions and other aid types, such as budget support or core contributions to multilaterals are exempt from the test.
+Administrative costs are related to expenses incurred in controlling or directing an organisation and have been defined as being outside of the scope of the following indicators used in the Index:

-Indicators for which administrative costs will be excluded are:

 Sub-national location